 NOTE: The following table lists default IRQ settings.
 In systems with Plug and Play capabilities, you can modify the defaults.
 If you install a Plug and Play card in a Plug and Play computer, the computer automatically selects an open IRQ line if any are available.
+If you install a non-Plug and Play card, you may need to run the ISA Configuration Utility to determine the current IRQ settings and to find an available IRQ line.

 Default IRQ Line Assignments

+I RQ Line Used/Available

-IRQ Line Used/Available IRQ0 Used by the system timer IRQ1 Used by the keyboard to signal that the output buffer is full IRQ2 Used by interrupt controller 1 to enable IRQ8 through IRQ15
+IRQ0 Used by the system timer

+IRQ1 Used by the keyboard to signal that the output buffer is full